 The colors of the brew don’t always correspond to their respective tea category.
 However, in general, pu-erh will have a darker liquid, with a white tea having almost a clear liquid.

-The five main different categories of tea are as follows:
+The six main different categories of tea are as follows:

 Pu-erh is a post-fermented tea.
 After roasting and fermentation, pu-erh tea is aged (sometimes for many years), resulting in its dark color and bold, mellow flavor.